 - Sometimes, the live previews aren’t accurate when viewed from a smartphone or tablet.

-Whether to choose Gutenberg or Elementor depends on how you intend to work around your website.
+Whether to choose the Gutenberg editor or the Elementor editor depends on how you intend to work around your website.
 If you are a content developer or editor mostly tasked with editing blog posts and web pages, you will find Gutenberg more useful and relevant.

 However, if you are more of a web designer or developer and want to play around with more design and editing functionalities, you may find Elementor suitable, as it provides more options for a beautiful and functional website.

-Those who are already using Elementor will find Gutenberg to be too elementary for them.
+Those who are already using the Elementor website builder will find Gutenberg to be too elementary for them.
 Those who are using Gutenberg will likely find Elementor to be a bit hard to navigate at first.

 Regardless of your choice, both editors can help create pages that will impress search engines and website visitors alike.